TonyGenova/MachineLearningNotes/README.md

 ##### From Google Devleopers Machine Learning Series:
  - KNN - K Nearest neighbors - looks at data point, see what the K nearest neighbors to that data point by distance are, and the majority of K that have the same result is your result
+ - - KNN should be scaled, see http://scikit-learn.org/stable/modules/preprocessing.html
  - Decision Tree - series of True/False questions developed by the code to get to an end decision